 Discussion Tips: These are effective for both in-person and online groups.
 Remember to set time limits to ensure everyone has an opportunity to answer the questions.
 Possibly use the “Tag— You’re It” method to ensure everyone can share.
 Once one person is finished sharing, they select the next person to share.

 One of the great parts of being in a Life Group is getting to know others better.
 Take a moment to jot down your answers to the questions below and be ready to share with your group.

 Have fun with this first question.
 Have everyone answer.

 How was your summer?
-It was nice to have a little bit of “normal” back this summer.
-What are one or two normal things you enjoyed this summer?
+What are one or two things you enjoyed the most?

 Good question to have everyone answer.
 You may want to transition from this question to the “Looking Ahead” section to ensure you have time to hear what each person is hoping to get out of your group time and to go over the Life Group Commitment Form.

 Looking back at your notes from this week’s teaching, was there anything you heard for the first time or something that caught your attention, challenged or confused you?